Student Financial Aid Information

 - Alcohol is a depressant.
 It depresses the central nervous system and can cause severe physical damage.
 Abuse of alcohol can damage the liver (cirrhosis), cause hypertension, cardiac irregularities, ulcers, pancreatitis, kidney disease, memory loss, tremors, malnutrition, vitamin deficiencies, and cancer of the esophagus, liver, bladder, or lungs.

 - Abuse of alcohol or drugs during pregnancy increases the risk of birth defects, spontaneous abortion, and stillbirth.

 - Substance abuse often leads to on-the-job accidents and absenteeism.

 Available Resources, Education, and Assistance

-Faculty and staff members who are concerned about problems related to substance use, abuse and rehabilitation are encouraged to seek assistance through these resources.
-You may contact Career counseling who will provide other confidential referrals as a constructive way for employees to deal voluntarily with drug and alcohol related problems.
+Faculty and staff members who are concerned about problems related to substance use, abuse, and rehabilitation are encouraged to seek assistance through these resources.
+You may contact Career counseling which will provide other confidential referrals as a constructive way for employees to deal voluntarily with drug and alcohol-related problems.